Fornication/Arkays-Commandment/README.md

 #### Installing Microsoft Visual C++ Redistributable Package

 - I doubt you need to do this since you likely already have this installed.
-The package is required for MO2 and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+The package is required for Mod Organizer 2 and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 Download the x64 version under "Visual Studio 2015, 2017 and 2019".
 [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.

 #### Steam Config